dheera/ros-pwm-pca9685/README.md

 # Usage notes

+## With the Adafruit 16-channel servo breakout (or any other servo breakout)

+The default I2C address is 0x40.
+A full servo range corresponds to a PWM duty cycle of about 2800/65535 to 7600/65535 (NOT 0/65535 to 65535/65535), so adjust parameters accordingly.

 ## With the Adafruit Motor Driver HAT

+The default I2C address is 0x60.

 The PCA9685 generates PWM signals that are connected to two TB6612 dual motor driver chips, for a total of 4 motors.
 Three PCA9685 channels are connected to each motor, as described below, for a total of 4*3=12 channels wired to the motors.
 The 4 "extra" PWM pins (0, 1, 14, 15) are not connected to any motors are broken out on a separate header on the board.